 Try running on more than one KNL.
-To do this you'll need to change the #PBS -lselect=1 line to specify the number of nodes (KNLs) you want to use, and also the aprun line, adding a -N flag to specific the number of MPI processes per node.
-You can use at most 8 KNLs at any one time.
+To do this you'll need to change the #PBS -lselect=1 line to specify the number of nodes (KNLs) you want to use, and also the aprun line, adding a $-\mathbb{N}$ flag to specific the number of MPI processes per node.
+Normally you can use at most 8 KNLs at any one time, however for this course we are restricted to at most 2 nodes.